Do you feel like you’ve tried everything to lose weight, but nothing works?

 Healthy weight loss that focuses on a balanced diet and exercise program has been established as one of the most effective measures a person can take to reduce their risk of certain diseases.
 However, no specific weight loss diet has been proven to be the best choice.

-What we do know from clinical trials that test different diets—such as the DIETFITS study⁵—and observational data is that it might not be the exact diet, itself, but the ability to stick to the diet that creates a calorie deficit.
+What we do know from clinical trials that test different diets—such as the DIETFITS study⁵—and observational data is that it might not be the exact diet itself—but the ability to stick to the diet that creates a calorie deficit.
 Lasting weight loss is also related to the number of whole foods consumed as opposed to refined or processed foods.
 This begs the question, “What if we could take these findings and create a nutrition plan that is built around us to make adherence as easy as possible?”

 As previously mentioned, each of us comes with a unique set of factors—such as our metabolism, microbiome, hormones, and the environment we live in—that we react to in varying ways.
 Thanks to the high failure rate of many mainstream diets, we know that what works for one person often does not have the same effect on another.
-Unfortunately, many of our efforts to lose weight result in failure and discouragement.
+Unfortunately, many of our efforts toward weight management result in failure and discouragement.

 Even though personal data that helps us understand our own bodies and what might work best for us is more readily available than ever before, individualized genetic weight loss plans are not quicker or easier than traditional plans.
 Tailored plans call for in-depth knowledge of your body and situation, experimentation, adjustments, and patience.
 The process may indeed require more time upfront to learn what truly works for you, but the potential to find a way to work with your body and achieve sustainable results is well worth the effort.